Concepts

 Managing dependencies

 Effects can be set to observe any number of dependencies.
 Dependencies are what allow an effect to track changes and respond accordingly.
-These can include signals, variables, props, context, or any other reactive values When any of these change, the effect is notified and will run again to update its state.
+These can include signals, variables, props, context, or any other reactive values.
+When any of these change, the effect is notified and will run again to update its state.

 Upon initialization, an effect will run once, regardless of whether it has any dependencies.
 This is useful for setting up the effect and initializing variables or subscribing to signals.
 After this run, the effect will only be triggered when any of its dependencies change.